The page describes the endpoints and workflows creating and managing Galileo Buy Now, Pay Later.

 - Galileo verifies that this is first purchase on this card and applies any MCC rules configured for the issuer’s program.

-- Galileo notifies you of the purchase if you participate in the Auth API.
+- Galileo notifies you of the purchase by sending the

 - The provisioned virtual card is removed from the customer’s mobile wallet.